 Three of the six high-end processors of Xavier’s handle imaging, visibility, and videography.
 Three others are Volta Tensor Core GPU, dual NVDLA deep learning accelerators, and an eight-core ARM64 CPU.

 The robotics software of Isaac has a toolkit for simulation, training, verification, and deployment of Xavier.
 The toolkit includes the following:

-- Isaac SDK, a set of APIs and tools.
+- Isaac SDK is a set of APIs and tools.

 - Isaac IMX, a series of Intelligent Machine Acceleration applications.

-- Isaac Sim, a virtual simulation environment for developers.
+- Isaac Sim is a virtual simulation environment for developers.

 Regarding NVIDIA’s collaboration with MOST, it extends for the coming 10 years for developing local deep learning and relevant AI techs.
 The joint force will cover five areas: supercomputing infrastructure, research, training, start-ups, and innovation.